cancerberoSgx/ruby-object-model-article/ruby-object-model.md

     p self # Class1
   end
 end
 a = Class1.new
 a.method1
 Class1.method2
 ```

+Notice how:

+ * Inside a method declaration, `self` references *the instance*, similar to the `this` keyword in other programming languages.
+ * Inside a class declaration and outside a method, `self` references *the class*.

+###

 ## declarations

-we've already seen in [Scope and class declarations](#scope-and-class-declarations), how to change the scope using `class` to declare a new class and `def` to declare instance methods.
+We've already seen in [Scope Gates](#scope-gates), how to change the scope using `class` to declare classes and `def` to declare methods.

-`class` declarations like previously shown have some peculiarities in ruby compared to other programming languages.
-As said at TODO, these declarations can be understood as scope change so "multiple declarations" are allowed and each of them will be incrementally modifying that class or module context object, this is `self`.
+### Open class

+The `class` keyword being a scope operator (that opens the class scope so we can define methods in it) has a practical consequence: we can *reopen existing classes* - even standard library's - and modify them on the fly.
+This technique is often known as *Open Class* or *Monkeypatch*.

 This allows to partition a class declaration in several files: